adisa404/react-node-mongodb/my-app/README.md

 but if we want to pass aditional props we use the following notation, we use the render method
 <Route path='/products' render={props => <Products sortBy='example' {...props} />}

+### Route parameters

+syntax
+:id in path

+we can find the passed route parameter in the match object {this.props.match.params.id}